smartdevicelink/sdl_evolution/proposals/0315-Add-RPC-Conflict-Management.md

 ## Impact on existing code

 1. Add `InterruptManager` to the SDL Core source code to manage RPC conflicts.
-2. Add `InterruptManagerConfig` that sets RPC priority to the policy table file.
+2. Add `rpc_priority_table` that sets RPC priority, App priority and HMI status priority to the policy table file.
 3. Remove the existing RPC conflict management systems from the HMI.
-3. Add guidelines for OEMs such as `InterruptManagerConfig` placement and setting method on SDL Developer Portal (smartdevicelink.com).
+3. Add guidelines for OEMs such as `rpc_priority_table` placement and setting method on SDL Developer Portal (smartdevicelink.com).

 ## Alternatives considered